Canadian Regulations for Travel Agencies in a Nutshell

 3. Align with a licensed agency: While you can start researching licensed host agencies earlier in the process, you have two years from taking your exam to align with a licensed agency.
 Any longer than that, you will need to retake the exam.

 The caveat here is that everything you do and sell must be under the umbrella of your host agency (including service fees).
-This means that while you can have your own travel agency brand, you will still need to disclose to clients the name of the host agency you sell under, and you cannot accept money from your clients (only commissions from your host).
+This means that while you can have your travel agency brand, you will still need to disclose to clients the name of the host agency you sell under, and you cannot accept money from your clients (only commissions from your host).

 HOW TO GET A TRAVEL COUNSELLOR GENERAL PERMIT IN QUEBEC